Otsoko/joystick/README.md

 A circle is displayed when the joystick is in rest position.

-A point is dispplayed if the joystick button is pressed.
+A point is displayed if the joystick button is pressed.

 The joystick `select` is connected to digital pin `8`.
 Horizontal output is connected to analog pin `A0`, vertical to analog pin `A1`.